 Once you upload your resume draft, a Career Engagement staff member will review it and provide thoughts and suggestions.
 Your resume and checklist will be returned to you before the end of the fall semester.
 The feedback provided is for future reference as you continue to build your resume.

 Need Help?
-Career and Civic Engagement is here!
+The Career and Civic Engagement Center is here!

-- For sample resumes and resume-writing tips, visit the Career Engagement site sample documents page
+- For sample resumes and resume-writing tips, visit the Career Planning resume and interview resources page.

-- If you don’t know where to begin or you need guidance on completing your resume draft, visit Career Engagement drop-in hours or make an appointment with a Career Counselor in Handshake
+- If you don’t know where to begin or you need guidance on completing your resume draft, visit the Career and Civic Engagement Center or make an appointment with a Career Counselor in Handshake

 - Check out the Career and Civic Engagement Center events posted in Handshake designed especially for you including Resumania, the Sophomore Internship Workshop and Does Your Hogwarts House (Major) Define Your Career!